 - Library services are currently limited to lending/returning items, providing copy/print/fax services, and doing craft/science kit pick-ups.

 - In-building library service offers walk-in service at reduced capacity (5 people).
-We no longer accept appointments to visit inside the library; we continue to schedule appointments for curbside pick-ups.

 - We do not currently offer a public restroom, public computers, in-building wifi, newspapers, chairs, tables, or toys & games.
 Sitting on the floor of the library, or in the hallway area, is not permitted.